 The largest Caye (island) in Belize, Ambergris, has a variety of activities available.

 There is plenty for everyone to do in Ambergris Caye, whether you want to unwind in a hammock on a stunning beach, go fishing or sailing, or go on a cuisine tour.

-The central town of San Pedro serves as an ideal base for tourists with its beach resorts and PADI tour companies.
+The central town of San Pedro is an ideal tourist base with its beach resorts and PADI tour companies.